RasoulAM/constant-weight-pir/README.md

 make
 ```

-If SEAL is not in your path, you can use the following command
+If SEAL is not in your path or installed locally, you can use the following command
 ```
 cmake .. -DCMAKE_INSTALL_PREFIX=[PATH TO SEAL]
 make